-Tuberculosis (TB) screening requirement: Initial TB screening -2 separate PPD tests within one to three weeks of each other (a.k.a., "two step").
-A positive TB skin test on either the first or second step or a history of a positive test will require a chest x-ray and a review of findings by the healthcare provider.
+Tuberculosis (TB) screening requirement: Initial TB screening - 2 separate PPD tests within one to three weeks of each other (a.k.a., "two step").
+Students may complete a Quantiferon Gold (or similar IGRA blood test) in lieu of the two step PPD.

+A positive TB skin test on either the first or second step, a history of a positive test or a positive IGRA blood test will require a chest x-ray and a review of findings by the healthcare provider.

-An annual PPD screening is required for those having a with a negative test result.
+An annual PPD screening within 364 days of the previous year's screening is required for those having a negative test result.
 Those persons who have a history of a positive test result are required to complete an annual TB exposure questionnaire.